Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 What are the side effects?

-Because they’re so low impact, LED photofacials have no significant side effects, whereas IPL photofacials generally do come with some mild ones.
+As they’re so low impact, LED photofacials have no significant side effects.
+IPL photofacials generally do come with some mild ones.
 Most show up immediately after the procedure and will persist anywhere from a few hours to one week.

 - Mild swelling – You’ll be given a cold or ice pack to prevent this, but it may develop regardless.